Romi Park

-Romi Park (朴 璐美, Paku Romi) is a Japanese actress, voice actress and singer of Korean descent affiliated with LAL.
+Romi Park (朴 璐美, Paku Romi) is a Japanese actress and singer of Korean descent.
+Park is affiliated with LAL.
 She graduated from the Toho Gakuen College of Drama and Music and studied Korean at the Korean Language Institute (한국어학당) in Yonsei University.
 She won numerous awards, including the Best Actress Award at the 1st Seiyu Awards.

 Park is known for her roles as tough, calm and mature preteen or teenage boys who are often called prodigies in their fictional universes (for example, Tao Ren, Ken Ichijouji, Tōshirō Hitsugaya, Edward Elric, Kosuke Ueki and Natsume Hyūga).
 Her female roles also fit the "tough lady/punk girl" archetype (Temari, Nana Osaki and Teresa of the Faint Smile).

 Personal life

 Park was born in Edogawa, Tokyo.
 She attended and graduated from Wayo Konodai Girls' High School (和洋国府台女子高等学校) in 1990.
 She entered the theater department at Toho Gakuen College of Drama and Music where she graduated in 1992.
 She later studied at the Korean language school in Yonsei University.
 In 1993, she joined the Institute for Drama, and two years later she was promoted as a member of the theater group Yen in 1995.

-On January 22, 2020, which was the same day as her 48th birthday, she announced on her official website and Twitter that she had married to Kazuhiro Yamaji.
+On January 22, 2020, which was the same day as her 48th birthday, she announced on her official website and Twitter that she married fellow voice actor Kazuhiro Yamaji.